daolinh336/Crackling-AWS/README.md

 [Crackling](https://github.com/bmds-lab/Crackling) is one of the leading CRISPR-Cas9 guide RNA design tools.

-In this implementation of Crackling, we use serverless technologies by Amazon Web Services (AWS) so anyone can design high-quality gRNA without having to send their data to a third-party.
+In this implementation of Crackling, we use generally-available computing technologies by Amazon Web Services (AWS) so anyone can design high-quality gRNA without needing a supercomputer/HPC, nor having to send their data to a third-party.

 With thanks to our colleagues at the CSIRO for their support during the development of this edition of the pipeline.